westonpace/papr-book-club/README.md

 * 4/26/2021 - Review chapters 2 & 3 (they are short chapters) [Meeting link TBD based on avail. times]
   - Get the book and read (obviously)
-  - Fork this repo and submit a PR to this file with your available times. (yes, I know a Wiki is probably easier, let's start this way for now)
+  - Clone this repo
+  - Go to the wiki and submit what times you are available (do this sooner rather than later)
   - Make sure you can compile and run at least some of the sample code (the repo is included with this repo as a git submodule)
 * 5/03/2021 - Review chapter 4
 * 5/10/2021 - Review chapter 5